fabianlange/docker-pybuild/README.md

 A Docker CLI plugin that allows you to build Docker images directly from Python scripts with embedded Dockerfiles.

+**Note:** This is more of a proof-of-concept than a fully developed plugin.

 ## Motivation

 [PEP-723](https://peps.python.org/pep-0723/) made some waves recently as it allows you to specify the required Python version